 Both Bluehost and HostGator are established and reliable hosting providers, who deserve their great reputations.
 Both are suited to beginners as well as pros, and offer affordable and competitive price plans.
 Either way, you’re in a great place to start your journey into web hosting.

-Bluehost wasn’t far behind with an overall ranking of 91%, giving it 4.5 stars just behind HostGator.
-Its established reputation in both ease of use for beginners as well as its relationship with WordPress make it a strong contender, and its affordable plans make it a realistic option no matter what level your site is at.
+That being said, Bluehost takes the cake in this competition.
+Its established reputation in both ease of use for beginners as well as its relationship with WordPress make it the better choice, and its affordable plans make it a realistic option no matter what level your site is at.

 Website Builder Expert aims to provide you with honest data.
 That’s why we conduct our own research and obtain direct, personal insight.
 Analyses and graphics in this article are based on authentic sources cross-validated by our in-house experts.